Parsa-Rajabi/CPSC-344/docs/ai-policy.md

 **Please note that the policy about the use of AI tools in CMPT 376W - D200 is up for change as the term progresses.
 Changes will be communicated in-class and via this page.**

-Questions about this policy can be directed to the instructor via email with the following email header: _[CMPT 376W - AI Policy]_.
+Questions about this policy can be directed to the instructor via email with the following email header: _[CPSC 344 - AI Policy]_.

 ### Acknowledgements